5hahryar/CryptoPrice/README.md

 Live cryptocurrency prices for android

 ## Usage & API
-CryptoPrice uses www.coinmarketcap.com API's, in order to use the app, you need to provide your own API key.
+CryptoPrice uses APIs from www.coinmarketcap.com, in order to use the app, you need to provide your own API key.

 ## Support
 Reach out to me at shahryar.kh78@gmail.com